 Want Even More Tips to Save Money on Your Preps?

 There’s just so many of them, right?
 A penny here, a penny there… it all adds up.
-But if you want to know even more ways to save money, I strongly recommend you check out this other article on saving money as a homesteader.
+But if you want to know even more ways to save money, check out this other article on saving money as a homesteader.